-So I started learning, reading books, asking the expert in town, and from there discovered the BTTI training through the IOCDF.
-At the time signing up was almost impossible.
-The training would fill within 20 minutes of being posted.
-It has changed since then and is easier to get training.
+So, I started learning, reading books, asking the expert in town, and from there I discovered the BTTI training through the IOCDF.
+At the time, signing up for this training was seemingly impossible.
+The training slots would fill up within 20 minutes of being posted, but things have changed since then and its easier to get into the training.

-During this learning phase, I discovered my own anxiety was very OCD like.
-Some individuals have GAD (Generalized Anxiety Disorder) but its presentation contained compulsive behaviors.
-I would worry about illnesses, then compulsively research and go to doctors.
+During this learning phase, I discovered my own anxiety was very OCD-like.
+Some individuals have GAD (Generalized Anxiety Disorder) but its presentation contains compulsive behaviors.
+I would find myself worrying about illnesses, then compulsively research them and go to doctors.
 I would have intrusive thoughts and images that were disturbing.
-I would obsess about making mistakes and compulsively review with colleges (reassurance seeking) and memory checking.
-It was excruciating, obsessive anxiety is repetitive and filled with horrific outcomes that feel so real to the sufferer.
+I would obsess about making mistakes and compulsively review with colleagues (reassurance seeking) and check my memory of things.
+It was excruciating.
+Obsessive anxiety is repetitive and filled with horrific outcomes that feel so real to the sufferer.

 In EMDR and in CBT we are trying to "get rid" of anxiety.
-After 15 years in private practice, it's the same story clients, myself included, want to not suffer anymore.
-We want to be free of OCD but freedom is not how most of us understand it.
-So we avoid the triggers or anxiety through compulsive behaviors which increases our anxiety and teaches our brain this is the only way to feel better.
-The picture below is not ERP it is the opposite.
+After 15 years in private practice, it's the same story: Clients, myself included, want to not suffer anymore.
+We want to be free of OCD, but actual freedom is not how most of us understand it.
+So we avoid the triggers and do compulsive behaviors which relieve our increasing anxiety momentarily, and this teaches our brain this is the only way to feel better.
+The picture below is not ERP, but the opposite of it.